 As the Detroit Red Wings continue to rebuild, thoughts of missed opportunities, unnecessarily long contracts, and poor trades often come to mind.
-And with general manager Ken Holland leading the charge, many have an uneasy feeling about the future.
+And with former general manager Ken Holland leading the charge, many had an uneasy feeling about the future.

-If you’re concerned about Holland’s ability to execute the franchise-improving swaps, don’t fret.
-There have been some ugly trades in Red Wings history and Holland is only responsible for one of them.
+If you were concerned about Holland’s ability to execute the franchise-improving swaps, don’t fret.
+There have been some ugly trades in Red Wings history and Holland was only responsible for one of them.
 Let’s take a look at the worst trades of the past 90 years and hope today’s Red Wings don’t join the list.

 Original Six Era

 Back in the NHL’s early days, Jack Adams oversaw roster management decisions for the Red Wings.
 Known as “Trader Jack”, Adams completed many trades during his 35-year tenure as Hockeytown’s general manager.
 With that being said, not all trades worked out in his favor.
 Some were downright horrifying.

 After the Red Wings captured the 1955 Stanley Cup—their fourth in six seasons—Adams wanted to reload for another Cup run.
 In doing so, he traded Terry Sawchuk—the best goalie in the NHL at the time—to Boston for a collection of young players.
 However, none of the acquired players really made an impact with the Red Wings.

 Goaltender Gilles Boisvert bounced around the minor leagues before appearing in three games during the 1959-60 season.
 Real Chevrefils scored 40 points with Boston the prior year, but started out slow with the Red Wings and was traded back to the Bruins after 46 games.
 Norm Corcoran and Ed Sanford were dealt less than three months after they arrived in Detroit as well.